Online Social Networks: Threats and Solutions: Abstract

 \section{Abstract}

-Many online social network (OSN) users are unaware of the numerous security risks that exist in these networks, including privacy violations, identity theft, and sexual harassment, just to mention a few.
-According to recent studies, many online social network users readily expose personal and private details about themselves, such as relationship status, date of birth, school name, email address, phone number, and even home address.
-This information, if fallen into the wrong hands, can be used to harm users, both in the virtual and in the real world.
+Many online social network (OSN) users are unaware of the numerous security risks that exist in these networks, including privacy violations, identity theft, and sexual harassment, just to \s{name} a few.
+According to recent studies, \s{OSN} users readily expose personal and private details about themselves, such as relationship status, date of birth, school name, email address, phone number, and even home address.
+This information, if \s{put} into the wrong hands, can be used to harm users both in the virtual \s{world} and in the real world.
 These risks become even more severe when the users are children.
 In this paper we present a thorough review of the different security and privacy risks which threaten the well-being of OSN users in general, and children in particular.
-In addition, we present an overview of existing solutions that can provide better protection, security, and privacy for OSN users.
-Moreover, we offer simple-to-implement recommendations for OSN users which can assist them in improving their security and privacy when using these platforms.
-We conclude this paper by suggesting future research directions. \\\\ \textbf{Keywords.} Online Social Networks, Security and Privacy, Online Social Network Security Threats, Online Social Network Security Solutions.
+In addition, we present an overview of existing solutions that can provide better protection, security, and privacy for OSN users. \s{We also} offer simple-to-implement recommendations for OSN users which can \s{improve} their security and privacy when using these platforms. \s{Furthermore, we suggest future research directions. } \\\\